A meekly hare named Carson’s small and young

 Beneath the shade of trees with sacred wood,

-Among the ganders, Vincent says, “What good
+Among the hares, brash Vincent says, “What good

-Are books when sport gives strength that’s sought?”
+Are books when greater strength is sought?”

-To Vincent, Carson speaks behind his book,
+With Vincent, Carson speaks behind his book.

 “There's much to love beneath this verdant tree